Johns Hopkins University Applied Physics Laboratory: History

 APL was originally located in Silver Spring, Maryland in a used-car garage at the Wolfe Building at 8621 Georgia Avenue.
 APL began moving to Laurel in 1954 with the construction of a $2 million building and a $700,000 wing expansion in 1956.
 The final staff transitioned to the new facility in 1975.
 Before moving to Laurel, APL also maintained the “Forest Grove Station,” north of Silver Spring on Georgia Avenue near today's Forest Glen Metro, which included a hypersonic wind tunnel.
 The Forest Grove Station was vacated and torn down in 1963, and flight simulations were moved to Laurel.
 In the 1960s, APL built two early and pioneering autonomous robots, or “mobile automatons,” called Ferdinand and the Johns Hopkins Beast.

 The Laboratory's name comes from its origins in World War II, but APL's major strengths are systems engineering and prototyping solutions to complex national security and scientific challenges with technical expertise, research and development, and analysis.
 More than 80% the staff are technical professionals, including nearly 1,500 Ph.Ds., and a majority of staff have degrees in engineering, math, computer science, physics, biology or similar fields.

 APL conducts programs in fundamental and applied research; exploratory and advanced development; test and evaluation; and systems engineering and integration.
-In addition to its sponsored work, APL maintains a robust internal research and development program that provides seed funding for exploration of innovative ideas and concepts to address the nation’s future challenges.
+In addition to its sponsored work, APL maintains an internal research and development program that provides seed funding for exploration of ideas and concepts to address the nation’s future challenges.